mudflapapp/synctera/docs/DocumentsApi.md

 file = File.new('/path/to/some/file') # File | The file contents
 opts = {
   description: 'description_example', # String | A description of the attached document
-  encryption: Synctera::Encryption::NOT_REQUIRED, # Encryption |
+  encryption: Synctera::DocumentEncryptionVersionPost::NOT_REQUIRED, # DocumentEncryptionVersionPost |
   name: 'name_example', # String | A user-friendly name for the document
-  type: Synctera::DocumentType::APPLICATION_DOCUMENTATION # DocumentType |
+  type: Synctera::DocumentType::ADDRESS_VERIFICATION # DocumentType |
 }

 begin